MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-cohere-rerank.md

 ### Prerequisites

 - An Azure subscription with a valid payment method.
 Free or trial Azure subscriptions won't work.
 If you don't have an Azure subscription, create a [paid Azure account](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go) to begin.
-- An [AI Foundry hub](../how-to/create-azure-ai-resource.md).
-The serverless API model deployment offering for Cohere Rerank is only available with hubs created in these regions:

-     * East US
-     * East US 2
-     * North Central US
-     * South Central US
-     * West US
-     * West US 3
-     * Sweden Central

-    For a list of  regions that are available for each of the models supporting serverless API endpoint deployments, see [Region availability for models in serverless API endpoints](deploy-models-serverless-availability.md).
+- An [Azure AI Foundry hub](../how-to/create-azure-ai-resource.md).
+The serverless API model deployment offering for Cohere Rerank is only available with hubs created in specific regions.
+For a list of regions that are available for each of the Cohere models that support serverless API endpoint deployments, see [Region availability for models in serverless API endpoints](deploy-models-serverless-availability.md#cohere-models).

 - An [Azure AI Foundry project](../how-to/create-projects.md).

 - Azure role-based access controls are used to grant access to operations in Azure AI Foundry portal.
 To perform the steps in this article, your user account must be assigned the __Azure AI Developer role__ on the resource group.
 For more information on permissions, see [Role-based access control in Azure AI Foundry portal](../concepts/rbac-ai-studio.md).